Why Optimise Website Speed?

 The Google Argument

-Occasionally, we witness conversations like this:
+Occasionally, we encounter conversations like this:

 — “Google wants us to”